2004 Detroit Tigers season

-The 2004 Detroit Tigers season was the team's 104th season and its 5th at Comerica Park.
-It involved the Detroit Tigers attempting to win the AL Central.
+The 2004 Detroit Tigers season was the team's 104th season and its fifth at Comerica Park.
+It involved the Detroit Tigers attempting to win the American League Central.
 The team set a major league record with 11 players on the team hitting at least 10 home runs.
-The Tigers' 104th season ended with the team finishing in fourth place at 72-90, 29 games better than their disastrous season of the previous year.
+The Tigers' 104th season ended with the team finishing in fourth place at 72–90, 29 games better than their disastrous season of the previous year.
 However, they were still 20 games behind the AL Central Champion Minnesota Twins.

 The Tigers tied their own major league record for most home runs by a losing team when they hit seven homers in an 11–9 defeat to the Boston Red Sox on August 8.